These homemade halloumi fries are double dipped in Panko breadcrumbs for an extra crispy finish. Just be warned – they are crazy addictive!!

 How to make EXTRA Crispy Halloumi Fries (Full Recipe & Video)

-- 2x blocks Halloumi (225g/10oz each)
+- 2 blocks (225g/10oz each) Halloumi

-- 2-3 cups (500-750ml) Vegetable/Sunflower/Canola Oil
+- 3-4 cups / (750ml-1litre) Vegetable/Sunflower/Canola Oil

-- 2 cups Panko Breadcrumbs
+- 2 cups Panko Breadcrumbs, see notes

-- 2 large Eggs, beaten (3 small/medium)
+- 2 large Eggs, beaten

-- 2 heaped tbsp Plain Flour
+- 2 heaped tbsp Plain Flour, or as needed

 - 1 tsp Smoked Paprika